Jana-Marie/USB-PD-Firmware/docs/console_config.md

 leveling is done to ensure long flash life, and the flash sector is automatically erased if necessary.

+If the output is enabled, the newly written configuration is automatically negotiated.
+The newly configured power is then made available on the output connector if it is available from the source.

 ### load

 Usage: `load`